vasanthsathya/omnia/docs/source/Telemetry/grafana.rst

             http://localhost:5000/login

-        .. note:: In the above command, instead of ``localhost``, you can also provide the admin IP or public IP address to access the Grafana UI.
+        .. note:: In the above URL, instead of ``localhost``, you can also provide the admin IP or public IP address to access the Grafana UI.

     2. In the Explore page, select **oim-loki** to view the log browser.